Ferahijazi/Ferahijazi.github.io/_posts/2022-06-21-arduino_led.markdown

 The following example sends an order to light up a green led if it is tilted downward and light up a red one if it is tilted upwards

+---

+### Understanding Hexadecimal Numbers & Why they are important

+* Computer are really good at one thing, turning on and off tiny switches over and over again.

+* You take on data (music, visuals, whatever you want) and turn it into numbers, 0s & 1s.
+For example, I can represent any color with a bunch of zeros and ones i.e. 11111111 represents green.
+Through the serial monitor you can translate the numbers to hexadecimal numbers or binary.
+With hexadecimal numbers after reaching 9 (4 binary digits) we switch to A which is equal to 10 in decimal numbers and 1010 in binary.
+With hexadecimal, it is easier to keep track of commands than binary.
+You can also tell the arduino to read in decemal.
+Serial.println(byte,DEC);